digitallyinduced/ihp/Guide/file-storage.markdown

 By default no `Content-Disposition` header is set.

-If you use the S3 Storage you can use the `contentDispositionAttachmentAndFileName` function to mark a file as an attachment and use it's original provided file name as the downloaded file name:
+If you use the S3 Storage you can use the `contentDispositionAttachmentAndFileName` function to mark a file as an attachment and use its original provided file name as the downloaded file name:

 ```haskell
 let uploadAttachment = uploadToStorageWithOptions $ def